 Broncos linebacker D.J.
-Williams will return from his nine-game suspension on Monday.
+Williams will officially return from suspension on Monday after missing the first nine games of the season.

 Williams had started for the Broncos at linebacker since 2004.
 He has had to forfeit over $3 million in salary this season thanks to two different suspensions that prevented him from playing.